MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Version 89.0.000.00: March 4

 ### Feature updates

-- **Taskbar and Start menu shortcut updates and fixes:**

-  - Right-clicking the Microsoft Edge shortcut in the Start menu will now show the option to unpin Microsoft Edge from the taskbar when it’s pinned.
-  - Start layouts that include a taskbar configuration to pin Microsoft Edge to the taskbar will no longer result in a second Microsoft Edge shortcut being pinned to the taskbar.
-  - Organizations using Windows Roaming Profiles should no longer see a blank white icon in place of the Edge icon on the taskbar when their users log into Windows 10.

 - **Kiosk mode enables additional lockdown capabilities**.
 Starting with Microsoft Edge version 89, we have added additional lockdown capabilities within kiosk mode to enable customers to get the job done in a productive and more secure experience.
 [Learn more](microsoft-edge-configure-kiosk-mode.md#kiosk-mode-supported-features).